 Wall Bracing II: Meeting the code through prescriptive wall bracing

 This webinar was broadcast live on July 22, 2014.
-A recording of the program will be available soon.
+A recording of the program is now available to view.
+Note that at this time, AIBD continuing education credits are not offered for viewing pre-recorded programs.

 With sixteen different types of braced walls included in the IRC, as well as various tables, exceptions, alternates, and connection requirements, meeting the IRC bracing requirements appears to be a very complex task for homebuilders and designers.
 This webinar will break down the general wall bracing requirements and show how to use the tables within the IRC to determine if braced wall lines meet those requirements.